andrewkflui/RoadCrash-Dash/README.md

 - `app_mapbox.py`: The dashboard web application (using Mapbox tiles)
 - `Dockerfile`: The Docker container configuration file for cloud deployment of the dashboard
 - `mapbox_access_token.txt`: The access token obtained from Mapbox (for the version that uses Mapbox tiles)

+### The Road Crashes Data File
+The application requires the Road Crashes CSV file (`crash_data_queensland_1_crash_locations.csv`), which can be downloaded from the [Open Data Portal](https://www.data.qld.gov.au/dataset/crash-data-from-queensland-roads/resource/e88943c0-5968-4972-a15f-38e120d72ec0){:target="_blank"} of the Queensland Government, Australia.
+The file should be placed under the folder `data` in the root folder.